This post may contain affiliate links

 Back when I was in my second year in college, I decided to go vegan but my chocolate cravings were insane.
 I urgently needed to satisfy my chocolate cravings.

 But boy I was wrong.
-If I exclude the eggs, batter and oil, these actually were a bit hard to make, well at least to make them perfect.
+If I exclude the eggs, butter and oil, these actually were a bit hard to make, well at least to make them perfect.

-It took me lot’s of trial and error to find the perfect vegan brownie recipe and I’m proud to share it with you now as a treat.
+It took me lots of trial and error to find the perfect vegan chocolate brownies recipe and I’m proud to share it with you now as a treat.

 Full of Chocolate Vegan Brownies

 These brownies feature a robust 3X amount of chocolate in three forms:

 -Melted chocolate chips

 -Whole chocolate chips are added last to the mix, just before they hit the oven.

 The more chocolate goodness these contain, the better for me.
 I have found the perfect sweet spot.